aliiae/FractalCreator/README.md

   - All installation instructions can be found [here](https://wiki.libsdl.org/Installation).
   - Note that for Linux, an apt or apt-get installation is preferred to building from source.
 - gcc/g++ >= 5.4

   - Linux: gcc / g++ is installed by default on most Linux distros
   - Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   - Windows: recommend using [MinGW](http://www.mingw.org/)

+The program uses SDL2 Textures that rely on video card: make sure that these are supported on the machine.

 ### Building